hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Dynamic Forms API.md

 ## gs-row

-gs-row is a HTML row container, by default it's set to width of 12.
+gs-row is a HTML row container.

 **Note:** gs-rows and gs-cols can be nested to create your preferred layout.